fpelaezt/devops/Terraform/terraform-certifications/associate/README.md

   * <= 3.6: Less or equal than 3.6
   * > 3.2, < 3.6: Greater than 3.2 and Less than 3.6
 * Third-Party plugins must be donwloaded manually
-* Plugins must be written in Go
+* Plugins must be written in Go language

 ## Default files/folders